 28.11.2025

 Active ageing is finally on the EU agenda.
-A new strategy on Intergenerational Fairness will be published next year, and should include both the need for more intergenerational dialogue, children and youth rights and active ageing and anti-ageism measures.
+A new strategy on Intergenerational Fairness will be published next year.
+It should include both the need for more intergenerational dialogue, children and youth rights and active ageing and anti-ageism measures.

 This year (2025), members of the European Parliament launched the Intergenerational Forum with Commissioner Glenn Micallef and Commissioner Dubravka Suica, responsible for demography.
-MEP Mendia and MEP Michał Szczerba launched this forum in October in line with the International Day of Older Persons, which builds on the Interest Group “Europe for All Ages”.
+MEP Mendia and MEP Michał Szczerba launched this forum in October, in line with the International Day of Older Persons, and it builds on the Interest Group “Europe for All Ages”.
 The forum will contribute to the new EU strategy mentioned above.

 EAEA has also been working on active ageing and promoting learning later in life for years, and more intensely in the last 2 years with the project Ageing Well, co-funded by the European Union.